- Start date:

 You’ll gain a broad understanding of international business and strategy, with core modules designed to give you a good grounding in economics and international business theory.
 You’ll also improve your skills in quantitative analysis to gain confidence in handling and analysing data, and explore the ways in which large amounts of data are used in business analytics.

-During core modules you will explore approaches to strategic management and strategies for organisations planning to enter foreign markets.
+During core modules you'll explore approaches to strategic management and strategies for organisations planning to enter foreign markets.
 You’ll also gain an understanding of research methods in international business and management studies – taught by expert researchers – and develop your professional skills in a range of different scenarios.

 Learning and teaching